-- Rule 6 MISREPRESENTATION (Honesty): A student will be honest and submit his/her own work. - A. Altering Report Cards or notes UB: Honor Code Violation: Tampering with report cards, official passes, notes or other school documents in any manner, including changing grades or forging names to excuses, is prohibited. - B. False information UB: Falsification of Information: Making false statements, written or oral, to anyone in authority is prohibited. - C. Cheating UB: Honor Code Violation: Violating rules of honesty and Honor Codes, including but not limited to plagiarism or copying another student's test or assignment, are prohibited.
+Rule 6 MISREPRESENTATION (Honesty): A student will be honest and submit his/her own work.

+- A. Altering Report Cards or notes UB: Honor Code Violation: Tampering with report cards, official passes, notes or other school documents in any manner, including changing grades or forging names to excuses, is prohibited. - B. False information UB: Falsification of Information: Making false statements, written or oral, to anyone in authority is prohibited. - C. Cheating UB: Honor Code Violation: Violating rules of honesty and Honor Codes, including but not limited to plagiarism, submission of work not authored exclusively by the student or copying another student's test or assignment, are prohibited.
 The superintendent has the discretion to punish violations of this rule as Level III if the student's actions have a serious detrimental effect on other students or staff.

-Maximum: Level II Response(s) (see page 9) OSS 1-5 days
+Maximum: Level II Response(s)(see page 9) OSS 1-5 days

-Rule 7 INSUBORDINATION (Responsibility/Respect) UB: Insubordination: A student will comply the lawful direction of any authorized staff member while in school, participating in a school activity or on school property.
+Rule 7 INSUBORDINATION (Responsibility/Respect) UB: Insubordination: Student will comply with the lawful direction of any authorized staff member while in school, participating in a school activity or on school property.
 All students are expected to behave in a respectful manner.
 This includes, but is not limited to, complying with the direction or instruction of a staff member, not walking away from a staff member while being spoken to, and speaking to staff in an appropriate manner.